erichu57023/ehc_builder/README.md

 * `TouchScreenMouseCursor`: an interface which monitors the position of the mouse cursor and the status of mouse buttons using the Psychtoolbox `GetMouse` function.
 Can theoretically also be used with a touchscreen, although I haven't dont any thorough testing in this regard.
 * `PolhemusLiberty`: an interface for the [Polhemus Liberty](https://polhemus.com/motion-tracking/all-trackers/liberty) 6-DOF position sensor, which assumes that position + orientation data is actively being published to a local TCP port.

 All manipulator classes must inherit from and implement the provided `ManipulatorInterface`; see the class documentation for more details.

+Multiple manipulators can be sampled/recorded at the same time by specifying a 1xN matrix of `Manipulator` objects.
+The first manipulator in the list will be used to progress from the pre-trial to the trial phase. *Keep in mind that adding more devices may lower sample rates.*

 ## Output data format

 When starting an experiment, the user will be queried for their initials; this will generate a filepath at `data/<date>/<initials>_<time>.mat`, which will contain a struct called `Data`.
 The contents of `Data` are organized as follows:

-* `NumTrials`: (int) the number of trials in the experiment **N**
+* `NumTrials`: (int) the total number of trials in the experiment **N**
 * `Display`: (struct) contains information about the display that the experiment was run on
 	* `screen`: (int) the index of the screen returned by Psychtoolbox
 	* `window`: (int) the index of the window generated by Psychtoolbox